MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-netlogon.md

 <!-- Netlogon_DnsTtl-Description-Begin -->
 <!-- Description-Source-ADMX -->
 This policy setting specifies the value for the Time-To-Live (TTL) field in SRV resource records that are registered by the Net Logon service.
-These DNS records are dynamically registered, and they are used to locate the domain controller (DC).
+These DNS records are dynamically registered, and they're used to locate the domain controller (DC).

 To specify the TTL for DC Locator DNS records, click Enabled, and then enter a value in seconds (for example, the value "900" is 15 minutes).

-If you do not configure this policy setting, it is not applied to any DCs, and DCs use their local configuration.
+If you don't configure this policy setting, it isn't applied to any DCs, and DCs use their local configuration.
 <!-- Netlogon_DnsTtl-Description-End -->

 <!-- Netlogon_DnsTtl-Editable-Begin -->